t-jaraczewski/portfolio/README.md

   + working alone or in a team depending on the projects

 ## **My Testing Experience - Beta testing**
-Beta testing 12 Polish- and English-language Android apps downloaded from _Google Play Store_ (e.g. applications for recording your mood in everyday life, tracking activities for self-improvement, storm tracking, doing tests and tasks for final exams, checking the weather forecast, tracking your expenses, etc.):
+Beta testing 12 Polish-language and English-language Android apps downloaded from _Google Play Store_ (e.g. applications for recording your mood in everyday life, tracking activities for self-improvement, storm tracking, doing tests and tasks for final exams, checking the weather forecast, tracking your expenses, etc.):
   + identifying important app issues
   + suggesting user experience improvements that are achievable before launching the product
   + sending issue reports (suggestions) to developers: [App#1](